AmmarAliDev/Location_Intelligence_System/README.md

 ### Time Estimation for development

-It took around 12 to 13 hours to complete this project
+It took around 10 to 12 hours to complete this project